ircv3/ircv3-specifications/core/sts-3.3.md

 ### User-declared STS policy

 Clients may allow users to explicitly define an STS policy for a given host, before any interaction with the host.
-This could help prevent a "Bootstrap MITM vulnerability" as discussed in General security considerations.
+This could help prevent a bootstrap MITM vulnerability as discussed in General security considerations.

 ### Pre-loaded STS policies

 As further protection against bootstrap MITM vulnerabilities, clients may choose to include a pre-loaded list of known hosts with STS policies.
-Such lists should be compiled on an opt-in basis, by request of IRC network administrators.
-Hosts should be verified to be correctly advertising an STS policy before inclusion.
+Such lists should only include hosts with valid certificates and STS policies, and their [preload policy](#the-preload-key) should be in place.
+This allows IRC network administrators to opt-in to inclusion in preload lists.

 Clients should consider how their release upgrade cycle compares to server policy expiry times when compiling pre-loaded lists.
 Implementations should be able to provide updates